-- J.Crew estimates that its total expenses for the offering, excluding underwriting discounts and commissions, will be approximately \$4,000,000. - J.Crew has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.
+J.Crew and the selling stockholders estimate that their share of the total expenses for the offering, excluding underwriting discounts and commissions, will be approximately \$450,000.

+J.Crew and the selling stockholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.